‘Pickynickers’ – Tips for picnicking with kids

 Picnics for the Famous Five were always glorious and filled with the tastiest sounding delights.
 My Less-Famous Four have not taken to plum cake though and ginger pop is hard to come by (in Ireland), and does anybody like spam anymore?
 So although going on a picnic always sounds exciting, when it comes to eating outdoors the romance and the reality are often worlds apart.
 Especially when there are other uncomfortable factors at play, like soggy bogs and biting bugs!

-We’ve picnicked with our kids in South Africa on koeksusters, niknaks and creme soda and in France with baguette, brie and saucisson.
+We’ve picnicked with our kids in South Africa on koeksusters, niknaks and creme soda, in France with baguette, brie and saucisson and in the USA on guacamole and Colby jack sandwiches!
 Discovering new foods in different countries can be fun for adults while at the same time torment for kids – they are used to what they get at home, plain and simple.
 On these exotic adventures, a bit of compromise is often needed, like separate picnics altogether!

 Sadly now, sandwiches have become way too boring in our household and besides, they do tend to get a bit to sandy-and-widgy on the beach.
 Here I have compiled a list with a few alternative suggestions to fill up the picnic basket that are a mix of healthier as well as less than healthy options because no picnic is complete without a treat!
 May your picnic memories be rosy-golden.